 An unpredictable work schedule is very typical for part-time hourly employees.
 A recent survey stated that a surprising 70% of part-time workers reported that they received their work schedule only a week in advance at the most (some only hours ahead of time), and only 10% had a set schedule at all.
 In this same group, 25% of the workers stated that they were required to be available for last-minute shifts occasionally, if not all the time.

 Part-time retail employees also reported that they wanted more hours at work but were unable to get them.
 In 2006, this group (known as “involuntary” part-timers) was recorded at 644,000.
 Shockingly, the number grew to 1.5 million by 2010.
-This seems to be common and expected.
+These metrics show it seems to be common and expected.
 However, this greatly affects your workforce.

-On-call employees are basically required to keep their entire day free in the event they might be needed at work.
+On-call team members are basically required to keep their downtime flexible in the event they might be needed at work.
 Even after doing this, there is still no guarantee that they will even get paid for this effort, and a majority of them must make plans for child care or transportation ahead of time.

 A multitude of these part-time workers must rely on some sort of predictable income to make ends meet.
 Not only do they not know when they will work, but they also do not know if they will even be working at all.
 On-call scheduling is anything but predictable.
 It is nearly impossible to budget funds when they do not know if they will end up working ten hours or a full forty.

 This type of unpredictable schedule not only affects transportation and childcare, but it can also directly impact a worker’s ability to pursue additional education or training.
-This keeps them trapped in this cycle, even though they may wish to better themselves and move on to better things.
-This is extremely difficult on the individual as well as their family, and research shows that this type of unpredictable schedule tends to cause more work-related stress and family problems.
+This keeps them trapped in this cycle, even though they may wish to better themselves and move on to new things.
+Employee preference is placed below their on call responsibilities – and the result is burnout, frustration, and stress.

 Job Performance and Morale Issues